ahmad-imran-dev/c-code-change-watcher/readme.md

 # C++ Code change Auto Watcher

-Do not type the same command many times for running c++ files.
-Instead run this script once.
+Do not type the same command again and again for running c++ files.
+Instead run this script once and Increase your code productivity upto 10x.
 This project provides a simple setup for automatically compiling and running C++ code whenever changes are made to the source files (`.cpp` and `.h`).
 It uses `nodemon` to watch for file changes and execute the compilation and run commands.

 ## Getting Started